Strains of leprosy native to Scandinavia found in Irish skeletal remains.

-Vikings may have brought leprosy to Ireland according to new research from three leading universities.
+Vikings may have brought leprosy to Ireland according to 2019 research from three leading universities.

-The Irish Examiner reports that research funded by The British Academy was conducted by Queens University Belfast, University of Surrey, and University of Southampton.
+The Irish Examiner reported that research funded by The British Academy was conducted by Queens University Belfast, University of Surrey, and the University of Southampton.

 Professor Eileen Murphy from the School of Natural and Built Environment at Queen’s University Belfast said: “Ireland is of particular interest in the history of leprosy as it was never part of the Roman world, nor underwent any significant occupation by later Anglo-Saxon settlers.”